drblythe/moonrabbit/README.md

 ## Moonrabbit file manager

 Moonrabbit is a low resource, terminal/ncurses file manager written in C. Ranger (Python) is neat, but I think C is more efficient and appropriate for this type of program.
 The config file(s) are also so ridiculous and large that it steams my beans to even think about it.
 My goal was to keep it efficient and tiny by using only the absolute minimum amount of memory required.
-I also wanted to avoid using any libraries aside from ncurses and syscalls/standard c library, and to keep the config file/syntax simple.
+I also wanted to avoid using any libraries aside from ncurses and syscalls/c libs, and to keep the config file/syntax simple.
 It should run on any Posix system.
 Keybindings are vim for the most part.
 They are detailed further below.
 The name Moonrabbit comes from the Touhou game series.